The story of how we got SPAR to bake GMO-Free Bread

 We initially approached one of the managers to discuss “going GMO-free on bread”, and gave him a printed article on what had happened at Queensmead SPAR.
 We were told that they would look into the matter, but somehow we were not convinced that something would actually be done.
 So we wrote a formal email and sent it to the store, and CC’d in a few friends.

 The emails somehow were CC’d and forwarded to the correct people, some of whom emailed Newton Park SPAR directly; the original email was forwarded on and on until someone at Port Elizabeth’s newspaper THE HERALD received the mail.
 The newspaperman came to see us recently to talk about this initiative, and and article is set for publication in the paper.

 After two weeks of ‘to-and-fro’ing between managers and local PE ‘NO-GMO’ activists, we can positively claim success.
 Today we received a call from the SPAR bakery manager to say that they had a sample GMO-free loaf ready for us to try.

 By the way, the bread was nothing less than PERFECT and absolutely DELICIOUS! – It is still in “testing phase”, however is already available for purchase, just ask the bakery manager to point out the GMO-free bread if needs be.

-Start growing your own GMO-Free fruit and veg today!
+Start growing your own GMO-free fruit and veg today!

-At Grow Guru, we supply the entire country with a range of horticulture products, Nutrients, Hydroponic Systems, Grow Media, and a whole lot more to get you growing in the right direction, quickly, efficiently, affordably.
+We supply the entire country with a range of horticulture products, Nutrients, Hydroponic Systems, Grow Media, and a whole lot more to get you growing in the right direction, quickly, efficiently, affordably.